-&lt;sup>16 See ANDREW ZIMBALIST, MAY THE BEST TEAM WIN: BASEBALL ECONOMICS AND PUBLIC POLICY 16 (2003) (The FL owners attempted to lure players away from the MLB with promises of higher salaries and longer contracts, without the restrictions of a reserve clause.
+&lt;sup>16 See Andrew Zimbalist, May The Best Team Win: Baseball Economics and Public Policy 16 (2003) (The FL owners attempted to lure players away from the MLB with promises of higher salaries and longer contracts, without the restrictions of a reserve clause.
 While this strategy ultimately failed to attract many players away from MLB, the existence of the FL contributed to a huge increase in average player salaries.
 "The advent of a rival league put strong upwards pressure on player salaries, which on average doubled between 1914 and 1915.").

-did.
+civil suits against those who did.
 In response to these restrictive policies, the FL owners filed an antitrust lawsuit against MLB in 1915.
 Rather than engage in lengthy litigation, the AL and NL saw an opportunity to defeat their competition and elected settle the case.
 However, because the settlement was unevenly distributed among the FL owners, the Baltimore Terrapins' owners rejected the settlement, and pursued a separate antitrust claim against the two leagues.